International cooperation: Why and How?

 The EU engages in bilateral cooperation, through Science and Technology Agreements with countries around the world, as well as in Regional Dialogues to strengthen partnerships.
 Association to the framework programme enables countries outside the EU to pay into the Horizon Europe budget allowing their researchers to participate under similar conditions as EU Member State researchers.

-We are working towards a common understanding and implementation of the fundamental principles and values underlying international research and innovation cooperation through a multi-lateral dialogue, and we are engaged in science diplomacy to address global challenges and promote understanding.
+Balancing the openness of Horizon Europe with safeguarding European Interests, we are working towards a common understanding and implementation of the fundamental principles and values underlying international research and innovation cooperation through a multi-lateral dialogue, and we are engaged in science diplomacy to address global challenges and promote understanding.
+Closely aligned with the European economic security strategy, safeguarding measures are being taken to enhance research security across the EU.

 Global approach to research and innovation